bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

     [ACPC site](http://www.fieldtriptoolbox.org/faq/acpc/) on the FieldTrip
     toolbox wiki.

-## Template Based Coordinate Systems
+## Image-based Coordinate Systems

+The transformation of the real world geometry to an artificial frame of reference is described in `ImageCoordinateSystem`.
+The origin of the coordinate system and orientation of axes MUST be defined by the metadata or headers of the image/surface file (e.g. the `x-form` matrices and codes of NIfTI) that serves as `ImageCoordinateSystemReference`.
-The transformation of the real world geometry to an artificial frame of reference is described in `XXXCoordinateSystem`.
-Unless otherwise specified below, the origin is at the AC and the orientation of the axes is RAS.
-Unless specified explicitly in the sidecar file in the `XXCoordinateSystemUnits` field, the units are assumed to be mm.
+Unless specified explicitly in the sidecar file in the `ImageCoordinateSystemUnits` field, the units are assumed to be mm.

 ### Standard template identifiers